Alan Kimche: Ner Yisrael Community

 In 1983, Kimche and his family moved from Jerusalem back to London.
-He began his fledgling rabbinic career by directing a series of adult educational initiatives called Da'at, which involved giving classes to Jewish employees of corporations located in London's financial district.
+He began his rabbinic career by directing a series of adult educational initiatives called Da'at, which involved giving classes to Jewish employees of corporations located in London's financial district.
 Within a year, Kimche was approached to become the founding rabbi of a small new synagogue in Hendon called Ner Yisrael.
 It swiftly grew to from ten families to over a hundred, and within two years outgrew its location in the LSJS building on Albert Road, and moved to its current premises on The Crest, Hendon.
 Ner Yisrael grew further, and soon became the flagship Modern-Orthodox Synagogue in the United Kingdom, with a strong emphasis on Religious-Zionism, cultural engagement, and universal learning.
 It currently counts approximately 400 families among its members.

 Kimche gave a wide array of classes in his own synagogue and beyond on topics in Jewish philosophy, Halacha, Jewish history, Talmud, and the Bible.
 His grand sermons, delivered on two Sabbaths every year (Shabbat HaGadol and Shabbat Shuva) routinely attracted hundreds of attendees.

+In 2014, Rabbi Eliezer Zobin was appointed the Associate Rabbi.
+In January 2019, Rabbi Alan Kimche and Rebbetzin Via Kimche retired from their roles and relocated to Israel, after which Rabbi and Rebbetzin Zobin were appointed to succeed them as the community’s rabbinic leadership.